-- 1 In the example above, total soil carbon stock increases over time in the baseline scenario by 39 million - 2 tonnes of carbon.
-The net increase in soil carbon stock over time is most likely explained by management - 3 changes.
-Grasslands that were formerly moderately degraded appear to come under improved - 4 management by the end of the period because there are 3 million more hectares of improved grassland - 5 and 3 million less hectares of degraded grassland at the end of the period.
-In addition, the improved - 6 grasslands have a higher representative soil carbon stock than degraded grasslands.
-The data also - 7 suggests that land use changed from forest to intensively tilled cropland.
-But, because the representative - 8 soil carbon stocks values are the same for forests and intensively tilled croplands, this type of transition is - 9 not causing the total net change in soil carbon stock.
+In the example above, total soil carbon stock increases over time in the baseline scenario by 39 million tonnes of carbon.
+The net increase in soil carbon stock over time is most likely explained by management changes.
+Grasslands that were formerly moderately degraded appear to come under improved management by the end of the period because there are 3 million more hectares of improved grassland and 3 million less hectares of degraded grassland at the end of the period.
+In addition, the improved grasslands have a higher representative soil carbon stock than degraded grasslands.
+The data also suggests that land use changed from forest to intensively tilled cropland.
+But, because the representative soil carbon stocks values are the same for forests and intensively tilled croplands, this type of transition is not causing the total net change in soil carbon stock.

-10 7.3.5 Calculate GHG emissions and removals
+7.3.5 Calculate GHG emissions and removals

-- 11 It is a key recommendation to calculate the cumulative GHG emissions and removals for the baseline - 12 scenario over the assessment period.
-This is done by converting the total net change in soil carbon stock - to CO2e emissions in tonnes by multiplying the total net change in soil carbon stock by 44/12 and by -1. - 14 This yields total cumulative CO2e emissions (positive) or removals (negative) for the baseline, meaning - 15 the amount of CO2e emissions and removals that occurred over the assessment period in the baseline. - 16 Average annual emissions and removals can also be calculated by dividing the cumulative CO2e - 17 emission or removals by the time interval of the assessment period (i.e., 20 years).
-In the example above, - 18 cumulative CO2e removals are calculated as follows: - 19 39.0 million tC x (44/12) x (-1) = -143 million tCO2e
+It is a key recommendation to calculate the cumulative GHG emissions and removals for the baseline scenario over the assessment period.
+This is done by converting the total net change in soil carbon stock to CO2e emissions in tonnes by multiplying the total net change in soil carbon stock by 44/12 and by -1.
+This yields total cumulative CO2e emissions (positive) or removals (negative) for the baseline, meaning the amount of CO2e emissions and removals that occurred over the assessment period in the baseline.

+Average annual emissions and removals can also be calculated by dividing the cumulative CO2e emission or removals by the time interval of the assessment period (i.e., 20 years).
+In the example above, cumulative CO2e removals are calculated as follows:

+39.0 million tC x (44/12) x (-1) = -143 million tCO2e

-1 8.
-ESTIMATING GHG IMPACTS EX-ANTE
+8. ESTIMATING GHG IMPACTS EX-ANTE

-- 2 This chapter describes how to estimate the expected future GHG impacts of the policy (ex-ante - 3 assessment).
-Users estimate the maximum implementation potential of the policy based on the causal - 4 chain that was developed in Chapter 6.
-Then users evaluate how barriers to implementation and other - 5 factors may limit its overall effectiveness, and determine the likely implementation potential of the policy. - 6 The likely implementation potential represents the effects that are expected to occur as a result of the - 7 policy (mostly likely policy scenario).
-Implicitly, these effects are relative to the baseline scenario. - 8 There are two ways that users can estimate the GHG impacts of the policy scenario based on the - 9 implementation potential of the policy.
-Using the scenario approach, the GHG impacts are estimated by - 10 subtracting the baseline emissions (as determined in Chapter 7) from policy scenario emissions (as - 11 determined in this chapter).
-Alternatively, users estimate the relative change in GHG emissions based on - 12 the likely implementation potential of the policy, using the deemed estimates approach. - 13 Figure 8.1: Overview of steps in the chapter
+This chapter describes how to estimate the expected future GHG impacts of the policy (ex-ante assessment).
+Users estimate the maximum implementation potential of the policy based on the causal chain that was developed in Chapter 6.
+Then users evaluate how barriers to implementation and other factors may limit its overall effectiveness, and determine the likely implementation potential of the policy.
+The likely implementation potential represents the effects that are expected to occur as a result of the policy (most likely policy scenario).
+Implicitly, these effects are relative to the baseline scenario.

+There are two ways that users can estimate the GHG impacts of the policy scenario based on the implementation potential of the policy.
+Using the emissions approach, the GHG impacts are estimated by subtracting the baseline emissions (as determined in Chapter 7) from policy scenario emissions (as determined in this chapter).
+Alternatively, users estimate the relative change in GHG emissions based on the likely implementation potential of the policy, using the activity data approach.